-In 2014 the Apartment 50 is decorated by the French designer Pierre Charpin, whose installation also incorporates pieces by his predecessors.
-15 July-15 August.
+In 2014 the Apartment 50 was decorated by the French designer Pierre Charpin, whose installation also incorporates pieces by his predecessors.
+Ended 15 August.
 Website for Apartment no.50

 Cellule 516, based in the apartment of that number, is another experimental art space that hosts temporary exhibitions.
 The summer 2014 is an installation by the photographer Claude Levêque, who uses neon to illuminate his work.
 It's on until 30 August and admission is free.